uss2021/uss2021.github.io/_pages/schedule.md

 # hero_height: is-small
 permalink: /schedule
 ---
+Stay tuned for the upcoming details of the program!
+We are working on a outstanding and diverse program on AI for Good research!

 The times are Eastern Daylight Time (Quebec local time, UTC-4).
 Click on the times to check your local time.

 ## Virtual series